OfficeDev/office-js-docs-pr/docs/outlook/autolaunch.md

 ![The Integrated apps page on the Microsoft 365 admin center, including the Upload custom apps action.](../images/outlook-deploy-event-based-add-ins.png)

 > [!IMPORTANT]
 > Event-based add-ins are restricted to admin-managed deployments only.
-For now, users can't activate event-based add-ins from AppSource or in-app Office Store.
+Users can't activate event-based add-ins from AppSource or in-app Office Store.
 To learn more, see [AppSource listing options for your event-based Outlook add-in](autolaunch-store-options.md).

 [!INCLUDE [outlook-smart-alerts-deployment](../includes/outlook-smart-alerts-deployment.md)]